donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 **Individual studies**
 1. https://sci-hub.se/10.1158/1055-9965.EPI-06-0882 - Clinical and Biological Activity of Soy Protein Powder Supplementation in Healthy Male Volunteers
-- 18 males no placebo ages -18-47 mean 31?- , 56g of protein powder
+- 18 males no placebo ages -18-47 mean 31?- , 56g of protein powder ^abc
 - "testosterone levels peak in the early morning and decrease by 25% to the evening minimum"
 - "levels increase after exercise and decrease after immobilization and after glucose load"
 - **!
 Study shows statistically significant decrease in testosterone**